cactool/cactool.github.io/README.md

 # Features
 - **No more coding via spreadsheets:** Coding via your browser (tested working on Chrome, Firefox, Edge, & Safari) with posts visible as they would be on the social media platform.
 This allows your coders to evaluate social media content in their native format.
 - **Simple Import and Export:** Take your pre-existing social media URLs from software such as [4Cat](https://github.com/digitalmethodsinitiative/4cat), [NodeXL](https://www.smrfoundation.org/nodexl/), or API Scrapers such as [Tweepy](https://www.tweepy.org/) and import them as a CSV list.
-When done, you can export your data via CSV to whatever analysis software you desire (Such as SPSS/Excel).
+When done, you can export your data via CSV to whatever analysis software you desire (such as SPSS/Excel).
 - **Importing of image/text data:** Have data from secondary source with no URLs?
 No Problem.
 - **Manage Multiple Datasets:** Want to split your project by source/themes?
 You can manage multiple concurrent datasets at the same time.
 - **Built for collaboration:** Cactool comes pre-packaged with user management; codes attributed are attributed to each coder for coder reliability calculation (such as [ReCal](http://dfreelon.org/utils/recalfront/)).
 Multiple people can be coding at the same time without sharing documents.
 No need to worry about version control or splitting up data.